 Five minutes 38 seconds into the second quarter, LeBron James scored his 32,293rd career point on a driving layup against the Denver Nuggets, getting fouled in the act.
 In doing so, he surpassed Jordan for the No. 4 spot on the NBA’s all-time scoring charts.

 This achievement was particularly special to James, who grew up in Ohio idolizing Jordan.
 While the Lakers aired a tribute video during the ensuing timeout, James covered his face with a towel, apparently crying under it.
 Just eight days before this, James moved into 10th place on the assists list, becoming the first player in league history to make the top 10 in points and assists.

 “A lot of stuff that I’ve done in my career, this ranks right up at the top [with] winning a championship,” James said.
 “For a kid from Akron, Ohio, that needed inspiration and needed some type of positive influence, M.J. was that guy for me.”

-With a driving right-handed layup in Philadelphia, LeBron James no longer chased Kobe Bryant, he zoomed past him for third place on the NBA’s career scoring list.
+With a driving right-handed layup in Philadelphia, James no longer chased Bryant.
+In fact, he zoomed past him for third place on the NBA’s career scoring list.

 James scribbled “Mamba 4 Life” as he chased Bryant, the five-time champion, in Philly.
 Fans stood with phones pointed toward the court, waiting to capture a slice of history that came when James scored the milestone basket with 7:23 left in the third quarter.
 James entered 18 points shy of passing Bryant, and the layup gave him 33,644 points.
-James stands third with 33,655.
 Bryant finished his career with 33,643, all with the Lakers.

 James’ baby hook shot with 6:15 left in the second quarter in San Antonio gave him 11 points for the game, marking the 1,000th straight game scoring in double-digits, a milestone that will be difficult to match.